AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Pair/storage.md

 }
 ```

 Openbrush uses a specified storage key instead of the default one in the attribute [openbrush::upgradeable_storage](https://github.com/Supercolony-net/openbrush-contracts/blob/main/lang/macro/src/lib.rs#L447).
-It implements all [required traits](https://docs.openbrush.io/smart-contracts/upgradeable#suggestions-on-how-follow-the-rules) with specified storage key (storage key is required input argument to macro).
+It implements all [required traits](https://docs.openbrush.io/smart-contracts/upgradeable#suggestions-on-how-follow-the-rules) with specified storage key (storage key is a required input argument of the macro).
 To generate a unique key openbrush provides [openbrush::storage_unique_key!](https://docs.openbrush.io/smart-contracts/upgradeable#unique-storage-key) declarative macro that is base on the name of the struct and its file path.
 Let's add this to our struct and import required fields.

 ```rust